ryx/datalayer.js/README.md

   .initialize(...);
 ```

-Check [the extensions folder](src/extensions) for additional information on available extensions.
+> Be sure to check [the extensions folder](src/extensions) for additional information on available extensions!

 ## Testmode
 TODO: explain testmode and its activation via URL